 Did you know?

-Kids are twice as likely to be hit by a car on Halloween than on any other night of the year.
+On average, children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.

 Fire Safety